Chiari Malformation Type 2

 Offers Telehealth

 I am a neurosurgeon and care for children and young adults.
 I focus on minimally invasive approaches to improve the quality of life of my patients.
 Your patient experience is very important to me, and I will strive to provide the best possible care for you and your family.
 I will always go the extra mile to try to improve your care.
 I care for conditions that affect the brain and spine, including tumors, epilepsy, Chiari malformations, hydrocephalus, craniosynostosis, vascular conditions such as AVMs and Moya Moya disease, and complex tethered cords.
 I learn so much from my patients and really look forward to getting to know all of them.
 I strive to bring the best collaborative team to the table to achieve the best possible outcome.
 I am delighted to provide the most innovative, holistic, and compassionate neurosurgical care at Duke Health.
 I am also a professor and Chair of the Department of Neurosurgery.
 Dr. Grant is rated as an Elite provider by MediFind in the treatment of Chiari Malformation Type 2.
-His top areas of expertise are Chiari Malformation Type 2, Medulloblastoma, Syringomyelia, Posterior Fossa Decompression, and Osteotomy.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Chiari Malformation Type 2, Medulloblastoma, Syringomyelia, Posterior Fossa Decompression, and Osteotomy.
+Dr. Grant is board certified in American Board Of Neurological Surgery, Focused Practice Pediatric Neurological Surgery and American Board Of Neurological Surgery, Neurological Surgery.

 Elite in Chiari Malformation Type 2